 2018 has been the most surprising year and I’m not sure where to start.
 So much has changed in my life and a lot has improved on this blog.
 If you follow my personal series this is a sequel to my post: Since we will soon be having coffee.
 New Year

 It’s the holiday season and it’s starting to look like it!
-Every mall and shopfront window in Reading Town Center is decorated and spotting a Christmas tree, with sparkling baubles, … Continue Reading Secret Santa & Product Review: Jo Malone Lime Basil and Mandarin
+Every mall and shopfront window in Reading Town Center is decorated and spotting a Christmas tree, with sparkling baubles, hearts and ornaments, complete with faux gifts; perfectly wrapped, stacked and tucked neatly under every tree.
+As postgraduate students, this is the only Christmas we…

 I finally broke in my Dr Martens (1914 Smooth) and this post is a list of a few helpful tips and tricks I used to achieve this.